vishalbhojane/my-notes/theory/javascript/Intermediate/Pass By Reference.md

 const arr2 = [1, 2] // 0x02
 arr1.push(3)
 ```

-will not throw error even it looks like we are changing the const.
+Will not throw error even it looks like we are changing the const.
-actually we are modifying the value at that memory address. not the actual address. `const` doesn't care about what is there at memory address
+Actually we are modifying the value at that memory address. not the actual address. `const` doesn't care about what is there at memory address

-only way to change the address is
+Only way to change the address is

 ```js
 arr1 = [1, 2, 3]
 // TypeError: Assignment to constant variable.
 ```

-pass by reference with function
+Pass by reference with function

 ```js
 const arr3 = [1, 2] // at memory address 0x01